Lokeshprog/M1_Game_TicTacToe/1_Requirements/README.md

 ### OPPORTUNITIES

-It is a computer game
+It is a computer game and can have fun and relief.

 ### THREATS